hardbyte/python-common-expression-language/docs/reference/cel-compliance.md

     - **CEL Spec**: `42 || false` should return `true` (boolean)
     - **Our Implementation**: Returns `42` (original integer value)
     - **Impact**: **HIGH** - This can lead to unexpected behavior and logic errors
+    - **Detection**: ✅ We monitor for when this behavior gets fixed upstream

     **Examples of problematic behavior:**
     ```python